4ikkamony/gses2-task/README.md

 # gses2-btc-application

-*an app to check BTC exchange rate to UAH and to subscribe emails to receive letters with updates on said rate*
+### An app that can:
+* Get BTC to UAH exchange rate from a public API
+* Create a mailing list(with provided e-mail addresses) and store it locally
+* Send out e-mails with the exchange rate when politely asked to

 ## Docker